applysis/applysis.github.io/mkdocs/docs/API/a-creating-api-source.md

 # Create API Source

-Applysis provides API which gives the businesses or developers ability to submit customer feedbacks from their own software systems, it can be mobile in-app feedback, website widget etc.
+Applysis provides an API which gives the businesses or developers ability to submit customer feedback from their own software systems, it can be mobile in-app feedback, website widget etc.

 This document will provide you step by step guide how to **create API Source** on our platform and **generate secret key**.